 Undrawn credit commitments expose the NZ Banking Group to liquidity risk when called upon and also to credit risk if the customer fails to repay the amounts owed at the due date.
 The maximum exposure to credit loss is the contractual or notional amount of the instruments disclosed below.
-Some of the arrangements can be cancelled by the NZ Banking Group at any time and a significant portion is expected to expire without being drawn.
-The actual required liquidity and credit risk exposure is therefore less than the amounts disclosed.
+Some of the arrangements can be cancelled by the NZ Banking Group at any time.
+The actual liquidity and credit risk exposure varies in line with drawings and may be less than the amounts disclosed.
 The NZ Banking Group uses the same credit policies when entering into these arrangements as it does for on-balance sheet instruments.
 Refer to Note 32 for further details on liquidity risk and credit risk management.